 Make an appointment with the doctor if your child has had a severe allergy attack and isn’t managing their condition.

-Skin allergies happen at any age, but the CDC says they’re most common in young children.
+Skin allergies happen at any age, but the says they’re most common in young children.
 Thankfully, severity tends to decrease with age.

 But it’s still important to address any unusual skin changes in your child early, before complications might ensue.
 Proactive measures are a key part of preventing recurring skin allergy symptoms in children.